 Great recipe for Cheese Crisps - Hot and tasty - A kitchen workhorse and the foundation of many party Appetizers, Hors d'oeuvre, and Snacks

 Prep Time: 10 min Total Time: 35 min Yield: 8 Serving

-1 cup all-purpose flour
+- 1 cup all-purpose flour

 - 1/4 tsp. salt

-1/2 tsp. crushed red pepper
+- 1/2 tsp. crushed red pepper

-1 stick (4 oz) unsalted butter, softened
+- 1 stick (4 oz) unsalted butter, softened

 - 3 cups grated sharp Cheddar cheese (12 oz)

-1 Tbsp chopped fresh thyme
+- 1 Tbsp chopped fresh thyme

 - 1 cup Rice Krispies

-Preheat the oven to 350F
+- Preheat the oven to 350F

 - In a food processor, combine the flour, salt, and red pepper; pulse until blended.
 Add the butter, cheese and thyme and pulse just until a dough forms; bits of cheese should still be visible.